 If you haven't cleaned your Keurig coffee machine in a while, it's probably time you do.
 Like with every other appliance, proper maintenance of your brewer is crucial to its well-being.
 So, take good care of your Keurig.
 After all, it's responsible for producing your much-needed morning brew to start your days right.
-Although you may argue that other coffee makers are better than Keurig, its convenience is unmatched.
+Although you may argue that other coffee makers or small coffee machines are better than a Keurig, its convenience is unmatched.
 Still, unlike traditional brewers, most Keurig k-cup models retain water in its reservoir for a more extended period, leading to mold and mineral deposit buildup.
 Whether you operate a Keurig Vue or k400, you must learn how to clean a Keurig coffee maker and take care of it to ensure optimal functions and conditions.

 Signs it may be time to clean a Keurig's parts is that it takes longer to make a cup of coffee, only fills half a cup, find excess grounds or granules in your brewed coffee, a musty aroma, and mineral deposits build up on visible parts of the machine.
 Generally, you can clean Keurig machines using a wet or soapy cloth, vinegar, descaling solution, or a water-vinegar mixture.
 If you've been having trouble, this guide will help you through the ins and outs of cleaning a Keurig, descaling it, and more.